zacw-243L/flutter-nyp-courses-app/README.md

-# flutter-nyp-courses-app
+# flutter NYP courses app
-a list of NYP SEG courses in a app that demostate how to open new windows
+a list of NYP SEG courses in an app that demonstrates how to open new windows